61izzy/HACK-Assembler/README.md

 ```
 ./assembler <filepath>
 ```
 Replace filepath with the path to the intended file, including the .asm extension.
+For a file `<folderpath>/<filename>.asm`, outputs the binary code into a file with the name format `<folderpath>/<filename>.hack`.